herbsjs/gotu/CONTRIBUTING.md

-# Contributing to Anise
+# Contributing to Gotu

-We'd love for you to contribute to our source code and to make anise even better than it is today!
+We'd love for you to contribute to our source code and to make gotu even better than it is today!
 Here are the guidelines we'd like you to follow:

  - [Got a Question or Issue](#issue)